caffeines/freeCodeCamp/README.md

-# freeCodeCamp
-freeCodeCamp code that I have solved.
+Collection of solution and project from the freeCodeCamp that I have solved.